|Fort Niagara, NY|

 Rather than remove or trim roughly fifty trees that were starting to obscure the Fort Niagara Lighthouse, the Coast Guard decommissioned the lighthouse in 1993 and replaced it with a light on a nearby radio tower.
 Nancy Price, who lived in the keeper's dwelling while her husband, Richard, was officer in charge of the Coast Guard station from 1968 to 1975, was given the honor of throwing the switch to activate the modern light.
 Minutes later, her grandson was permitted to pull the plug in the lantern room of the historic lighthouse to darken the Fresnel lens.

 The historic lighthouse is currently under lease to the Old Fort Niagara Association, which at times has kept a small museum and gift shop in the tower.
-The Fresnel lens was removed from the tower in 1995 and is being stored at Old Fort Niagara.
+The Fresnel lens was removed from the tower in 1995 and is on display at the visitors center at Old Fort Niagara.
 The association holds a number of interesting historical events at the fort each year covering the French and Indian War, Revolutionary War, and the War of 1812.
 Open year round, Old Fort Niagara boasts both an extensive collection of 18th century military architecture as well as splendid examples of military engineering.
+In 2013, the windows in the lighthouse were replaced using a $10,000 donation from the East Hill Foundation of Western New York.

 Located in Old Fort Niagara State Historic Site on the eastern side of the entrance to the